Staff and Board

 Administrative Operations Coordinator, Maia Adolphs (she/her).

 Maia, who hails from Galveston, Texas, is passionate about social justice and building community through the arts.
 Maia is a 2024 graduate of Mary Baldwin University in Staunton, VA, where she studied music, and completed training in the Virginia Women’s Institute for Leadership.
 Maia strongly believes that improvement, advancement, and support comes from within one’s community, and seeks to empower people to unite and work together.
 Outside of her work at PHAR, Maia enjoys participating in the collaborative art of theater at Charlottesville’s local Live Arts.
-Maia lives in Charlottesville with her best friend, Nikolas, and the pair love cooking, music, musical theater, and exploring the community.
+Maia finds joy in collecting records, learning new instruments, and quiet nights with her best friend, Nikolas, and partner, James at their home in Belmont.

 maia@pharcville.org